 What is a trope in literature?

-A trope in writing usually refers to familiar character types, plot points, settings, and even writing styles that have become instantly recognizable.
-That’s because these rhythms are deeply tied into particular genres.
+A trope is a familiar character type, plot point, setting, or writing style that has become instantly recognizable to readers.
+That’s because these patterns are deeply tied into particular genres.
 Selectively and tastefully using a common trope is a way of letting your reader know that you “speak the language” of a particular genre.

 In the romance genre, “enemies to lovers” is a popular trope that was popularized by Jane Austen.
 Even though it’s well-worn territory, readers still love exploring this pattern and the new ways writers approach it.